 The Faroese Government (Landsstýri) consists of at least two Cabinet ministers led by the Prime Minister.
-The present cabinet number is seven, including the Prime Minister.
+The present cabinet is comprised of seven ministers, including the Prime Minister.
 The Faroese Government coalition is currently made up of representatives from the Social Democrats, the Unionist Party and the Conservatives.